Structure groupoids of quiver-theoretic Yang-Baxter maps: Abstract

 \section{Abstract}

 Solutions to the quiver-theoretic quantum Yang--Baxter equation are associated with structure categories and structure groupoids.
 We prove that the structure groupoids of involutive non-degenerate solutions are Garside.
-This generalises a well-known result about the structure groups of set-theoretic solutions, due to Chouraqui.
-We also construct involutive non-degenerate solutions from suitable presented categories.
+This ge\-ne\-ra\-li\-ses a well-known result about the structure groups of set-theoretic solutions, due to Chouraqui.
+We also construct involutive non-degenerate solutions from sui\-ta\-ble presented categories.
 We then investigate the case of solutions of principal homogeneous type.
 Finally, we present some examples of this new class of Garside groupoids.